CityofToronto/bdit_volumes/Volume_Project/data_cleanup/README.md

 8. Delete records where all-day car volume = 0
 9. Delete records that belong to designated break time and volume = 0 (9:30-10:00, 12:00-13:00, 15:00-16:00)
 10. Delete duplicate count bins and one or more have no volume (Multiple rows belong to the same count bin, but one entire row is zero)
+11. Delete records where any car turning movement is NULL

 ## FLAGGED IN det_clean
 **[flag_tmc.sql](flag_tmc.sql)**

 * Smaller number takes precedence
-11. Volume recorded at a irregular timestamp but a regular 15min bin is nonexistent (Flag 1)
+12. Volume recorded at a irregular timestamp but a regular 15min bin is nonexistent (Flag 1)
-12. Duplicate time bins (Flag 3)
+13. Duplicate time bins (Flag 3)
-13. Count bin in break time and count is 2 stddev from median/stddev (Flag 4)
+14. Count bin in break time and count is 2 stddev from median/stddev (Flag 4)
-14. Hourly records instead of 15min records (Flag 5)
+15. Hourly records instead of 15min records (Flag 5)
-15. Random drops due to human error (based on 1st and 2nd derivatives) (Flag 6)
+16. Random drops due to human error (based on 1st and 2nd derivatives) (Flag 6)